(Note: Some of the links here are affiliate links, meaning if you make a purchase after clicking it, you might in essence buy me a coffee. Thanks!)

 I’m not gonna lie: If it’s raining anywhere in Oregon, it will probably be raining at Cape Lookout.
 However, if by some miracle it isn’t raining, this is an awesome winter hike, as the ocean is likely to be very active, and right around this time of year there’s a whale migration.

 The park has three great coast hikes: one from the campground to the cape, one from there down to the beach, and the best one, from a parking lot just off the Three Capes Scenic Route to the end of the cape.
 There, 2.4 almost flat miles from the car, you’ll be 500 feet above the ocean at the end of the cape.
 Amazing!
+(There are some clifftop areas towards the end that might make you nervous.)

 Start at: The upper trailhead at Cape Lookout State Park, 85 miles from Downtown.
 Distance: 4.8 miles round-trip to end of cape, 3.6 miles round-trip to South Beach.
 Difficulty: Easy to moderate.
 Fees?
 No.